chromeos/video-decode-encode-demo/README.md

 flag was introduced.

-This works for the vast majority of media decoding cases and offers performance boosts and battery savings, however, for video transcoding/editing use-cases, this either limits the decoding speed to the device's refresh rate, or means frames will be lost, which results in incorrect encodes, synchronization, and glitches in effects and transitions.
+This works for the vast majority of media decoding cases and offers performance boosts and battery savings.
+However, for video transcoding/editing use-cases, this either limits the decoding speed to the device's refresh rate, or means frames will be lost.
+This can result in incorrect encodes, synchronization issues between tracks, and glitches in effects and transitions.

-This project demonstrates how to use internal Surface callbacks and an [atomic lock](https://developer.android.com/reference/java/util/concurrent/atomic/AtomicBoolean) to provide the fastest decoding using a SurfaceTexture without frame dropping, on devices running pre-Android 10.
+This project demonstrates how to use internal Surface callbacks and an [atomic lock](https://developer.android.com/reference/java/util/concurrent/atomic/AtomicBoolean) to provide fast decoding using a SurfaceTexture, without frame dropping.

 ### ExoPlayer
 [ExoPlayer](https://exoplayer.dev/) simplifies media decoding on Android and is used in many productions apps like YouTube.
-For playing back media in realtime especially, it hides most of the challenging complexities required for Android media decoding.
+Especially, for playing back media in real-time, ExoPlayer hides most of the complexities of Android media decoding.

-For this demo, because it is necessary to capture and control the decoding/encoding surfaces, the ExoPlayer methods and classes are overridden extensively.
-However, it still offers some advantages over using MediaCodec directly:
+For this demo, because it is necessary to monitor and control the decoding/encoding surfaces, the ExoPlayer methods and classes are overridden extensively.
+However, ExoPlayer still offers some advantages over using [MediaCodec](https://developer.android.com/reference/android/media/MediaCodec) directly:
- * Some of the MediaCodec API complexity is still hidden by ExoPlayer
+ * Some of MediaCodec API complexity is still hidden by ExoPlayer despite the many overrides
  * ExoPlayer contains a number of device specific workarounds for buggy OEM implementations.
-It is convenient to rely on this maintained library for these rather than trying to re-implement them.
- They are mostly found in [MediaCodecRenderer.java](https://github.com/google/ExoPlayer/blob/release-v2/library/core/src/main/java/com/google/android/exoplayer2/mediacodec/MediaCodecRenderer.java) of the ExoPlayer library.
+It is convenient to rely on this maintained library for these workarounds rather than trying to re-implement them.
+FYI, They are mostly found in the [MediaCodecRenderer.java](https://github.com/google/ExoPlayer/blob/release-v2/library/core/src/main/java/com/google/android/exoplayer2/mediacodec/MediaCodecRenderer.java) file of the ExoPlayer library.

 This project could be replicated using MediaCodec directly.

-MediaCodec/MediaMuxer is used for encoding.
+MediaCodec/[MediaMuxer](https://developer.android.com/reference/android/media/MediaMuxer) is used for encoding.

 ### OpenGL Filter
 A simple OpenGL sepia filter is included to demonstrate where to custom filters could be inserted